apache/qpid-proton/examples/go/README.md

 Most applications should use the `messaging` package.
 The `event` package is for applications that need low-level access to the proton engine.

-## messaging examples
+## Example programs

-- [receive.go](receive.go) receive from many connections concurrently.
+- [receive.go](receive.go) receive from many connections concurrently using messaging package.
-- [send.go](send.go) send to many connections concurrently.
+- [send.go](send.go) send to many connections concurrently using messaging package.

-## event examples

-- [broker.go](event/broker.go) simple mini-broker, queues are created automatically.
+- [event_broker.go](event_broker.go) simple mini-broker using event package.

-## Installing the proton Go packages
+## Using the Go packages

-You need to install proton in a standard place such as `/usr` or `/usr/local` so go can find the proton C headers and libraries to build the C parts of the packages.

-You should create a go workspace and set GOPATH as described in https://golang.org/doc/code.html

-To get the proton packages into your workspace you can clone the proton repository like this:

-    git clone https://git.apache.org/qpid-proton.git $GOPATH/src/qpid.apache.org/proton

-If you prefer to keep your proton clone elsewhere you can create a symlink to it in your workspace.

-You can also use `go get` as follows:

-    go get qpid.apache.org/proton/go/messaging

-Once installed you can use godoc to look at docmentation on the commane line or start a godoc web server like this:
+Set your GOPATH environment variable to include `/<path-to-proton>/proton-c/bindings/go`

+The proton Go packages include C code so the cgo compiler needs to be able to find the proton library and include files.
+There are a couple of ways to do this:

+1. Build proton in directory `$BUILD`.
+Source the script `$BUILD/config.sh` to set your environment.

+2. Install proton to a standard prefix such as `/usr` or `/usr/local`.
+No need for further settings.

+3. Install proton to a non-standard prefix `$PREFIX`.
+Set the following:

+        export LIBRARY_PATH=$PREFIX/lib:$LIBRARY_PATH
+        export C_INCLUDE_PATH=$PREFIX/include:$C_INCLUDE_PATH
+        export LD_LIBRARY_PATH=$PREFIX/lib:$LD_LIBRARY_PATH

+Once you are set up, the go tools will work as normal.
+You can see documentation in your web browser at `localhost:6060` by running:

     godoc -http=:6060

-And look at the docs in your browser.

-Right now the layout of the documentation is a bit messed up, showing the long path for imports, i.e.

-    qpid.apache.org/proton/proton-c/bindings/go/amqp

-In your code you should use:

-    qpid.apache.org/proton/go/amqp

 ## Running the examples